-In September 2013, the Federal Housing Finance Agency (FHFA), regulator of the Federal Home Loan Banks (FHLBanks), implemented annual stress testing for the FHLBanks as required by the Dodd-Frank Act.
-In accordance with these rules, the FHLBanks publicly disclosed the results of their stress tests.
+The Federal Housing Finance Agency (FHFA), regulator of the Federal Home Loan Banks (FHLBanks), implemented annual stress testing for the FHLBanks as required by the Dodd-Frank Act.
+The FHLBanks filed the results of their stress tests with the FHFA by August 31, 2017, and publicly disclosed their results of the Severely Adverse scenario on November 16, 2017.